-To ensure all judges are fully aware of the disposition options available, DJJ should require each CSU to develop and maintain a comprehensive inventory of services available in their jurisdictions.
-DJJ is already mapping available services and plans to develop inventories for judges and other stakeholders to use.
-Once developed, these inventories should be updated regularly and provided to judges at least quarterly, and made available on the CSU pages of DJJ's website.
-DJJ should also require CSUs to include recommendations for specific programming that align with their disposition recommendations provided to judges as part of the SDM.
+To ensure all judges are fully aware of the disposition options available, DJJ should require each CSU to develop and maintain a comprehensive inventory of services available within their jurisdictions.
+DJJ is already in the process of mapping out available services, and plans to develop inventories for use by judges and other stakeholders as part of this initiative.
+Once developed, these inventories should be updated regularly and provided to judges at least quarterly, as well as made available on the CSU pages of DJJ's website.
+To further aid judges in making disposition decisions, DJJ should require the CSUs to include recommendations for specific programming that align with their disposition recommendations provided to judges as part of the SDM.

 The Department of Juvenile Justice (DJJ) should require court service units to develop and maintain comprehensive inventories of available services within their jurisdictions.
-Inventories should be updated regularly and made available to judges at least semi-annually, as well as made available on DJJ's website.
-DJJ should also require court service units to include recommendations for specific programming that align with disposition recommendations provided to judges as part of the Standardized Disposition Matrix.
+Inventories should be updated regularly and made available to judges at least semiannually, as well as made available on DJJ's website.
+DJJ should also require court service units to include recommendations for specific programming that aligns with disposition recommendations provided to judges as part of the Standardized Disposition Matrix.
 According to our judges, we are not allowed to divert marijuana offenses.